ToothlessGear/traefik-with-consul-on-kubernetes/README.md

   defaultKey: YYYYYYYYYYY
 ```

-with your proper base64 values
+in Secret traefik release resource, with your proper base64 values

 You cannot delete namespace networking via helm.
 This is a persistent volume delete protection.
 If the
 namespace is deleted via helm, so the PVs.
 And the client-backup deployment save the backup of the certificates.